Why EV Stocks Nio, Xpeng, Li Are Falling In Hong Kong - Benzinga

-Shares of Tesla Inc TSLA rivals and U.S.-listed Chinese electric automakers Nio Inc NIO, Xpeng Inc XPEV, and Li Auto Inc LI traded significantly lower in Hong Kong on Monday amid the weak global cues.
+Shares of Tesla Inc TSLA rivals and U.S.-listed Chinese electric automakers Nio Inc NIO and Xpeng Inc XPEV, and Li Auto Inc LI sank in the Hong Kong markets on Friday.

 |Stocks